akingscote/akingscote.github.io/_posts/2024-11-20-microsoft-sentinel-log-poisoning.md

 You make have noticed that the DCRs reference an `immutableId` field, which is the DCE.

-Here, you can see that the Azure Monitor Agent is populated with both the DCR and the DCE
+On the Windows Machine, at `C:\WindowsAzure\Resources\AMADataStore.windows\mcs\mcsconfig.latest.json`, you can see that the Azure Monitor Agent is populated with both the DCR and the DCE.

 ![](../images/log-poisoning/windows-dce-dcr.png)

+There is also the channel ID, which is the workspace ID `1827c797-4a4a-4a68-b6f3-fb3e3cefd50a`, prefixed with `ods-`.

 ## Tables and Custom Tables
-Before we finally get started on Log Poisoning in Microsoft Sentinel, you need to understand that there is a distinction between in-built tables and custom tables.
+Before we finally get started on Log Posioning/Spoofing in Microsoft Sentinel, you need to understand that there is a distinction between in-built tables and custom tables.

 In Microsoft Sentinel, there are a number of [Azure data sources](https://learn.microsoft.com/en-us/azure/sentinel/data-source-schema-reference#azure-data-sources).
 For example, Microsoft Entra can write to the `SigninEvents` table, Linux hosts can write to the `Syslog` table, Network Security Group (NSG) flow logs write to the `AzureNetworkAnalytics` table.